onlyjazz/flask-docs/docs/manage_forms.md

 ####CRF Sections
 In Section card define CRF's section, you can also edit it after saving.
-!!!note
+    !!! note
         One CRF can include more than one section

 * Name
 * Description